SplineFlow: Flow Matching for Dynamical Systems with B-Spline Interpolants: Full Ablations on Irregularity and Spline Degree

-From the ablation study, we observe that higher-degree variants are especially better-performing when working with PHATE embeddings.
+From the ablation study, we observe that higher-degree variants perform especially well with PHATE embeddings.
 While the degree $m=2$ is often the optimal variant for PCA embedding.
-This aligns with PHATE embeddings, which are meant to capture structural organization within datasets and thus benefit from B-splines.
+This aligns with PHATE embeddings, which are designed to capture the structural organization of datasets and thus benefit from B-splines.